lequangnguyen/python-ocr/README.md

 $ cd python-ocr
 ```

-3. You are using Poetry to nstall the dependencies in pyproject.toml
+3. You are using Poetry to install the dependencies in pyproject.toml
 ```
 $ poetry install
 ```